 - 1. Transportation impacts.
-These include roadways, public transit, and other mobility features. - Roadways.
-NW 44th Avenue will serve as the primary access corridor for operations at this location.
-The location allows for immediate access to US 27, and I-75 via US 27 and it will also have access to &-75 via the soon-to-be-constructed NW 49th Street Interchange. - b.
+These include roadways, public transit, and other mobility features. - a.
+Roadways.
+US 441 will serve as the primary access corridor for operations at this location.
+No other potential connections for vehicular access are immediately available.
+However, the proposed use is not a high-volume trip generator and US 441 has a capacity of 38,430 trips per day with approximately 33,300 trips currently utilized now.
+That is an approximate capacity use of eighty-seven percent (87%). - b.
 Public transit.
 There are no fixed route services in the area. - c.
 Other mobility features.
-Sidewalks currently exist along NW 44th Avenue and the NW 35th Street.
+Sidewalks do not currently exist along the US 441 corridor and are not planned at this time.
+In this area, pedestrian need is not expected to be generated by this use.
 Therefore, the application would not adversely affect the public interest.